 Do you love smoked salmon and Japanese flavors?

-Then also check out my miso soba noodle soup with smoked salmon and nori sushi!
+Then you should also check out my miso soba noodle soup with smoked salmon and nori sushi!

 - 1 large egg